 Birmingham, AL (BHM)

-Adjacent to popular Railroad Park, the Birmingham station is also within close proximity to the University of Alabama at Birmingham.
+Adjacent to popular Railroad Park, the Birmingham Intermodal Facility is also within close proximity to the University of Alabama at Birmingham.

 Birmingham, AL 35203